2ndsleep/2ndsleep.github.io/_pages/posts.md

 header:
   overlay_image: /assets/images/pages/second-sleep-banner.png
 ---
-Here are all posts known to history for this blog, in case you like to read blog entries in reverse order.
-But a better way is to [browse](/browse) all the services.
+Here are all posts known to history for this blog.
+For a more curated experience, check out the [Learn](/learn) page.